lgsvl/simulator/Docs/docs/api-example-descriptions.md

 ## Scenarios

 We have created basic sample scenarios using the Python API.
+See [here](api-how-to-run-scenario.md) for a step-by-step guide on how to run one of these scenarios.
 Several are based on the scenario specifications from [OpenScenario](http://www.openscenario.org/download.html).

 The below scenarios assume that the simulator can be connected to an instance of Apollo 3.5.
 See the guide for getting connected with Apollo 3.5 [here](apollo3-5-instructions.md).
 The Apollo modules that need to be started are shown below (localization, perception, planning, prediction, routing, traffic light, transform, control):

 [![](images/apollo3-5.png)](images/apollo3-5.png)

 It is recommended to start Apollo and the modules before running a scenario.
 Apollo's destination can be set after the scenario is started, but before it is run.